akoreman/akoreman/README.md

 - Art

-Recently graduated as a computational physicist  (MSc/Summa cum laude) with a specialisation in quantum computing and quantum algorithms from Leiden University. <!-- Currently looking for a job that combines my love for programming with the mathematical skills my degree taught me.
+Recently graduated as a computational physicist  (MSc/Summa cum laude) with a specialisation in quantum computing and quantum algorithms from Leiden University.
+Currently looking for work. <!-- Currently looking for a job that combines my love for programming with the mathematical skills my degree taught me.
 Specifically in game dev/computer graphics. -->

 # Portfolio (See respective pages for details)